LeelaChessZero/lc0/README.md

 First you need to install some required packages:
 1. Install brew as per the instructions at https://brew.sh/
-2. Install python3: `brew install python3`
+2. Install Python 3: `brew install python3`
-3. Install meson: `brew install meson`
+3. Install Meson: `brew install meson`
-4. Install ninja: `brew install ninja`
+4. Install Ninja: `brew install ninja`
 5. When using Mojave install SDK headers: installer -pkg /Library/Developer/CommandLineTools/Packages/macOS_SDK_headers_for_macOS_10.14.pkg -target /

 Now download the lc0 source, if you haven't already done so, following the instructions earlier in the page.

 6. Go to the lc0 directory.
 7. Run `./build.sh`
-8. The resulting binary will be in build/release
+8. The resulting binary will be in `build/release`

 ### Raspberry Pi

-You'll need to be running the latest raspbian "buster".
+You'll need to be running the latest Raspbian "buster".

 1. Install OpenBLAS